-We seek to avoid businesses that have products or operations directly associated with the following criteria4:
+We seek to avoid businesses that have products or operations directly associated with the following criteria6:

 Alcohol We avoid companies involved in the production and sale of alcoholic drinks.
 Animal testing We avoid companies that manufacture vitamins, cosmetics, soaps or toiletries unless they make it clear that their products and ingredients are not animal tested.
-We allow animal testing for medical purposes only where the company employs best practices in accordance with the '3Rs' policy of refinement, reduction and replacement.
-5 Armaments We avoid companies involved in the direct production or sale of weapons.
+We allow animal testing for medical purposes only where the company employs best practices in accordance with the 3Rs policy of refinement, reduction and replacement.
+Armaments We avoid companies involved in the direct production or sale of weapons.
 We will not invest in companies involved in the direct production of land mines, cluster munitions, biological/chemical weapons, and nuclear weapons.
 Chemicals of concern We avoid companies that manufacture or sell chemicals or products containing chemicals subject to bans or severe restrictions in major markets around the world.
 This includes ozone-depleting substances, microbeads, persistent organic pollutants and the manufacture of any other substances banned or restricted under international conventions.
-Fossil fuel extraction & refining We avoid companies engaged in the extraction and refining of coal, oil and gas.
+Fossil fuel extraction & refining We avoid companies engaged in the extraction and refining of coal, oil, and gas.
 Fossil fuel power generation We avoid companies engaged in fossil fuel power generation; however, investment in companies generating power from natural gas may be allowed in cases where the company's strategy involves a transition to renewable energy power generation.
-6 Fur We avoid companies involved in the sale or manufacture of animal fur products.
-Gambling We avoid companies with activities related to gambling.
+In the case of labelled bonds, we may consider bonds issued by companies engaged in fossil fuel power generation where there is no association with tar sands, oil shale, fracking, or a predominant reliance on thermal coal power generation, and where there is a credible plan for transition to net zero or renewable energy.
+Fur We avoid companies involved in the sale or manufacture of animal fur products.
+Gambling We avoid companies with activity related to gambling.
 Genetic engineering We avoid companies involved in the deliberate release of genetically modified organisms (e.g. animals or plants).
 Investment in companies where genetic technologies are used for medical or industrial applications may be acceptable providing high environmental and social standards can be demonstrated.
-Companies that use or sell products that make use of such technologies may be acceptable providing genetically modified organism (GMO) ingredients are clearly labelled.
+Companies that use or sell products that make use of such technologies may be acceptable provided genetically modified organisms (GMO) ingredients are clearly labelled.
 Nuclear power We avoid companies that are involved in the uranium fuel cycle, treat radioactive waste, or supply specialist nuclear related equipment or services for constructing or running nuclear plant or facilities.
 Pornography We avoid companies that are involved in producing or distributing pornography and adult entertainment materials or services.
 Tobacco We avoid companies that engage in activities related to the production and sale of tobacco products.